Total (0 items)

 Taking care of your bones & joints is an important part of living a healthy lifestyle.
 Find out how to help keep them in tip-top condition

-As we get older, our bones and joints can become more fragile.
+As we get older, our bones and joints can need more support.
 One of the best ways to look after them is by keeping active and doing regular exercise.
-It’s equally important to eat a varied and balanced diet with all the essential vitamins and nutrients you need to help stay fit and healthy.
+It’s equally important to eat a varied and balanced diet with all the essential vitamins and nutrients you need to help stay fit and healthy

 Which vitamins & minerals help to keep our bones healthy?